cezarsmpio/boss-validator/README.md

 Boss.validate(fields, rules);
 ```

-If you want, you can override and create a custom message at the moment of the validation.
-You just need pass an object with the properties `value` and `message`.
+If you want, you can override and create a custom messages at the moment of validation.
+You just need to pass an object with the properties `value` and `message`.

 ```javascript
 let form = document.querySelector('#contact-form');